Monsoon trough: Monsoon depressions

 If a circulation forms within the monsoon trough, it is able to compete with the neighboring thermal low over the continent, and a wind surge will occur at its periphery.
 Such a circulation which is broad in nature within a monsoon trough is known as a monsoon depression.
 In the Northern Hemisphere, monsoon depressions are generally asymmetric, and tend to have their strongest winds on their eastern periphery.
 Light and variable winds cover a large area near their center, while bands of showers and thunderstorms develop within their area of circulation.

 The presence of an upper level jet stream poleward and west of the system can enhance its development by leading to increased diverging air aloft over the monsoon depression, which leads to a corresponding drop in surface pressure.
 Even though these systems can develop over land, the outer portions of monsoon depressions are similar to tropical cyclones.
 In India, for example, 6 to 7 monsoon depressions move across the country yearly, and their numbers within the Bay of Bengal increase during July and August of El Niño events.
 Monsoon depressions are efficient rainfall producers, and can generate a year's worth of rainfall when they move through drier areas, such as the outback of Australia.

-Some tropical cyclones recognised by Regional Specialized Meteorological Centres would have characteristics of a monsoon depression throughout their lifetime.
+Some tropical cyclones recognised by Regional Specialized Meteorological Centres have characteristics of a monsoon depression throughout their lifetime.
 The Joint Typhoon Warning Center (JTWC) added monsoon depression as a category in 2015, and Cyclone Komen is the first system recognised as a fully monsoon depression by JTWC.

 Roles

 In rainy season

 Since the monsoon trough is an area of convergence in the wind pattern, and an elongated area of low pressure at the surface, the trough focuses low level moisture and is defined by one or more elongated bands of thunderstorms when viewing satellite imagery.
 Its abrupt movement to the north between May and June is coincident with the beginning of the monsoon regime and rainy seasons across South and East Asia.
 This convergence zone has been linked to prolonged heavy rain events in the Yangtze river as well as northern China.
 Its presence has also been linked to the peak of the rainy season in locations within Australia.
-As it progresses poleward of a particular location, clear, hot, and dry conditions develop as winds become westerly.
-Many of the world's rainforests are associated with these climatological low-pressure systems.